Smail98/TutorialRepository/AFSTutorial.md

 5. Tools, Deployment, Browse Remote Host.
 The remote host w/ files will appear on the upper right side of your screen.
 ![alt text](img/AFSLogging7.PNG)

+6. Scroll over to the location of your remote host afs files (in step 5), and right click on the index.html file.
+   Select the download from here option.
+Commit now.

 ### Terms to Know
 1. Secure Socket Shell (SSH): used for sending text files